DevGruGold/XMRT-Ecosystem/README.md

 *   **Infrastructure & Deployment**: `vercel-ecosystem-api`, `redis-cache`, `check-frontend-health`
 *   **Revenue Generation**: `service-monetization-engine`, `workflow-template-manager`

+## 🤖 C-Suite Autonomous Workflows

+The XMRT-Ecosystem now includes a set of powerful n8n workflows that grant Eliza C-suite level autonomous capabilities.
+These workflows enable advanced data analysis, strategic memory, and multi-agent orchestration, elevating Eliza from an assistant to a fully autonomous executive.

+For more details, see the [n8n_workflows/README.md](n8n_workflows/README.md).

 ## 🚀 Getting Started & Interaction

 To interact with the XMRT-Ecosystem and leverage its capabilities: